-Practices will be required to report aggregated data to the Registry Provider on at least an annual basis on the following group of measures, listed below, as evidence of compliance with the Program.
+Practices will be required to report aggregated data to the Registry Provider on at least an annual basis on the measures, listed in Section Nine: Measures Submission, as evidence of compliance with the Pilot.
 Practices who fail to submit necessary quality measure data by due dates will be formally notified and will be required to resolve outstanding data within 30 days.